M

 Take accreditation seriously.

-This is something many people often take for granted when pursuing any sort of degree or certificate in TEFL/TESOL; however, checking out an institution or university’s accreditation is essential.
-Then, follow up by researching the accrediting body and seeing whether or not it’s legitimate and favorably regarded in the education community.
-The undeniable truth is that not every TEFL/TESOL certificate or degree is equal, and you don’t want to get stuck wasting money on a credential that won’t be recognized.
+Many people take accreditation for granted when pursuing any sort of degree or certificate in TEFL/TESOL; however, checking an institution or university’s accreditation is essential.
+Then, follow up by researching the accrediting body and seeing whether it is legitimate and favorably regarded in the education community.
+The undeniable truth is that not every TEFL/TESOL certificate or degree is equal, and you do not want to waste money on a credential that will not be recognized.

 Reach out and ask questions.

-Don’t be afraid to contact the school or institution from the very beginning.
-Getting an MA in TESOL is a big commitment, and you want to make sure that those in charge of your program are going to be equally committed to you.
-It’s important that they be willing to take the time to provide support and answer your questions beforehand.
-Whichever program you decide to enroll in is going to be an important part of your life for the next year or two.
-You definitely want a good feeling about it from the very beginning!
+You should not be afraid to contact the school or institution from the very beginning.
+Getting an MA in TESOL is a big commitment, and you want to make sure that those in charge of your program will be equally committed to you.
+They should be willing to take the time to provide support and answer your questions beforehand.
+Whichever program you decide to enroll in will become an important part of your life for the next year or two.

 Can I get an MA TESOL if English is not my first language?

-Yes, absolutely!
-While general entry requirements differ for various MA TESOL programs, if you’re not a native English speaker, you’ll generally need to submit proof that you’re fluent in English.
+Yes, absolutely.
+General entry requirements differ across MA TESOL programs, but non-native English speakers generally need to submit proof that they are fluent in English.
 The majority of programs require the equivalent of at least a C1 level of English proficiency, as determined by CEFR standards.
 Depending on the institution, proof of this level of English fluency can include records of completed secondary education in English, approved scores on select English language tests, or successful completion of certain English academic programs.

 So, is an MA TESOL worth it?

-When deciding whether a Master’s in TESOL is worth it, you have to consider a myriad of factors such as time, cost, and future career plans.
-In the end, it’s a personal decision that depends on where, who, and what you want to teach.
+When deciding whether a Master’s in TESOL is worth it, you have to consider several factors, including time, cost, career goals, preferred teaching context, and the types of students or institutions you want to work with.
+In the end, this is a personal decision that depends on where, who, and what you want to teach.

-If you’d like to begin your professional English language teaching career and think a master’s degree may be in your future, start by learning more about the IDELTOnline™ as a pathway to an MA TESOL.
+Want to begin your professional English language teaching career and think a master’s degree may be in your future?
+Learn more about the IDELTOnline™ and start paving your way toward an MA TESOL.

 Camille is a content marketing manager, specializing in the language industry.
 Her love for language and experiencing other cultures has taken her around the globe, and she has taught English abroad both in the classroom and online.
 When not working or traveling, she can be found spending time with her family or — when not chasing after her two young daughters — cozying up with a good book!